Gama19999/cordova-plugin-applinks/README.md

 ### Usage examples
 Now it's time for some examples.
-In here we are gonna use Android, because it is easier to test (see [testing for Android](#testing-ul-for-android-locally) section).
+In here we are going to use Android, because it is easier to test (see [testing for Android](#testing-ul-for-android-locally) section).
 JavaScript side is platform independent, so all the example code below will also work for iOS.

 1. Create new Cordova application and add Android platform.